 “As soon as Yeshua had been immersed, he came up out of the water.
 At that moment heaven was opened, he saw the Spirit of God coming down upon him like a dove, and a voice from heaven said, ‘This is my Son, whom I love; I am well pleased with him.”—Matthew 3:13-17 (CJB)

-Jesus knew the importance of doing all God required in His Word.
+Jesus knew the importance of doing all God spoke in His Word.
 He studied the Word with due diligence to become a Rabbi.
-He was and is the Son of God and would ONLY do what God did and required.
+He was and is the Son of God and would ONLY do what God the Father did and required.

-Today, while many of us may never physically see or touch the waters of the Jordan, there is still much that can be learned from it.
-There are still patterns that apply to our lives today… transitions that we can come to understand.
+Though many people may never physically see or touch the waters of the Jordan, God has given us so much that can be learned from it.
+There are still patterns that apply to our lives today; transitions that we can come to understand.

 We are reminded that in life there are seasons ordained by God.
 That things move in a cycle, progressing forward, and that we—each in our own lives—have times where we must cross over.
 Elisha would not have received a double portion had he not crossed over.
 The children of Israel would not have received their promise.

-We must trust our Father and cross our own Jordan River to transition into the life He has called us to live!
+And we too must trust our Father and cross our own river to transition into the life He has called us to live!

 We must follow the patterns of God.